sorz/blescanner/README.md

 All are done with Kotlin's coroutines (suspend fun), and lifecycle aware.
 No more messy callbacks.

+See [sorz/gattkt](https://github.com/sorz/gattkt) for the library that play GATT server with Kotlin coroutines.

 ## Install

 - Add [JitPack](https://jitpack.io/) to your build file.